 With expert guidance like that, it’s no wonder that Verto students feel connected to their course material.
 So connected that when paired with cross-cultural experiences throughout the semester, students find themselves gaining clarity on their purpose and goals.
 Through the mentorship of her Program Leader, Verto alum Jade W. converted her interest in helping children into a plan to pursue social work as a major.
 Another student who was interested in architecture was inspired by his sustainability courses to pursue sustainable urban design.
 Regardless of students’ major of choice, all Verto semesters are designed to match the general education courses that students need to graduate college, which means that a semester with Verto puts students on track to graduate in four years, without ever missing a beat.

-Imagine stepping on campus in Milan and taking an Art History course called Leonardo da Vinci in Renaissance Milan.
+Imagine stepping on campus in Florence and taking an Art History course about Renaissance Milan.
 Rather than looking at slides on a screen, you take a trip with your cohort to see The Last Supper in its original location, on the wall of the dining room in the former Dominican convent of Santa Maria delle Grazie.
 Imagine taking a Cultural Anthropology course on the Big Island of Hawaii, studying the art and science of wayfinding with a Hawaiian star compass.
 Or even visiting parliament while taking politics in the UK.
 Regardless of your semester location, you’d be surrounded with like-minded peers who are pursuing a life full of purpose and meaning.

 Verto students are transformed by the practice of experiential learning.
 We see that every day as students’ eyes are opened to new experiences, languages, cultures, and ideas.
 The benefits of starting your college career with this innovative approach go far beyond the Verto semester.
 When they return home, students stay in touch as part of a larger network of friends and faculty with whom they’ve shared a formative semester.
 As they continue their college careers, they have real experience to lean on and share, and they have clarity on how to take the next step.

 Are you ready to make the choice to really learn and grow?
 To be a part of a global community that will impact your life, and in turn, be impacted by you?
-Check out our experiential education semesters in London, Madrid, Milan, the South Pacific, Latin America, and Hawaii.
+Check out our semesters.